opensupport-ceo/mongoose-os-app-esp8266-aws-iot/README.md

 ## Overview

-This is an app, serves for building Mongoose OS apps connecting AWS IoT Core using mqtt prtocol.
+This is an sample app, and serves for building Mongoose OS apps connecting to AWS IoT Core using mqtt protocol.

 ## Guide